FIRE

 Burning these materials releases toxic chemicals into the environment.
 This is an offence under the Environmental Protection Act and can result in a penalty of up to $5,000.

-If you are unsure of what you can burn, give Rangers a call and they will be happy to give you some advice.
+If you are unsure of what you can burn, give the Shire a call 08 9941 0000.

 WHAT TO CONSIDER BEFORE BURNING